1. The CPA has an active license in good standing in another state;

-2. That state is considered to have licensing requirements substantially equivalent to those of Kentucky;
+2. That state is considered to have licensing requirements substantially equivalent to those of Kentucky; 3.
+The CPA is performing the same level of services (attest or non-attest) in the mobility jurisdiction as he or she is permitted to perform in the home jurisdiction.

 While you are not required to hold a license to practice you are still subject to the oversight and disciplinary process of the Kentucky Board of Accountancy as well as that of your home state board for any public accounting service you perform for a Kentucky based client.